komatsu5147/MatterPower.jl/README.md

 The package contains
 1. Linear growth factor
-  - `setup_growth(Ωm, ΩΛ[, a1])`: returns an interpolation function containing solutions of the linear matter density (δ) and velocity divergence (θ/H0) fields as a function of the scale factor, a
+  - `growth(Ωm, ΩΛ[, a1=1e-2])`: returns an interpolation function containing solutions of the linear matter density (δ) and velocity divergence (θ/H0) fields as a function of the scale factor, a
 2. Linear matter transfer function
   - `t_nowiggle(k, ωm, fbaryon)`: returns a "no-wiggle transfer function", T0(k), from Equation (29-31) of [Eisenstein and Hu, ApJ, 496, 605 (1998)](https://iopscience.iop.org/article/10.1086/305424)
 3. Non-linear matter power spectrum